Protecting You From Allegations Of Domestic Violence

 San Joaquin Family Law offers dedicated representation to help you avoid unfair treatment from prosecutors and police.
 We understand that disputes involving loved ones can be complicated.
-Our diligent attorneys commit to investigating your case fully so that no important details are overlooked in court.
+Our diligent criminal defense attorneys commit to investigating your case fully so that no important details are overlooked in court.

+In domestic violence cases, abuse may include any verbal mistreatment that places someone in reasonable apprehension of serious bodily injury.
 Domestic violence charges can be brought when the purported victim and the suspect are, or previously were, married, dating, co-habitants or co-parents.
 Acts of violence can include:

-In domestic violence cases, abuse may include any verbal mistreatment that places someone in reasonable apprehension of serious bodily injury.
 Stalking is a distinct crime that does not require physical contact.
 It can include both in-person conduct and other types of communications, including phone calls, texts and online messages.
 Even if the person does not intend to carry out the threat, he can be found guilty of stalking if he engages in malicious harassment or follows someone repeatedly.
 Stalking can be punished as either a felony or a misdemeanor, so if you’ve been accused of this crime, our lawyers can provide the strong defense you need.